9.7 Current debates and reforms

 The new multiannual financial framework of the European Commission for years 2021 – 2027 has brought unprecedented opportunities and growth of some key initiatives and programmes in Europe, also relevant for involvement of youth in global issues.

-Erasmus+ shall remain one of the most important momentum builders for materialization of pathways towards reaching the current European Youth Goals, which were agreed through European Youth Dialogue in 2018 - 19.
-Eleven key goals for youth in these years will be:
+Erasmus+ shall remain one of the most important momentum builders for materialization of pathways towards reaching the current European Youth Goals, which were agreed through European Youth Dialogue in 2018 – 2019.
+Eleven key goals for youth are:

 - Connecting EU with Youth